apache/druid/docs/content/Design.md

 -   **Master** Can be run in a hot fail-over configuration.
 If no masters are running, then changes to the data topology will stop happening (no new data and no data balancing decisions), but the system will continue to run.
 -   **Broker** Can be run in parallel or in hot fail-over.
 -   **Realtime** Depending on the semantics of the delivery stream, multiple of these can be run in parallel processing the exact same stream.
 They periodically checkpoint to disk and eventually push out to the Computes.
 Steps are taken to be able to recover from process death, but loss of access to the local disk can result in data loss if this is the only method of adding data to the system.
--   **“deep storage” file system** If this is not available, new data will not be able to enter the cluster, but the cluster will continue operating as is.
+-   **"deep storage" file system** If this is not available, new data will not be able to enter the cluster, but the cluster will continue operating as is.
 -   **MySQL** If this is not available, the master will be unable to find out about new segments in the system, but it will continue with its current view of the segments that should exist in the cluster.
 -   **ZooKeeper** If this is not available, data topology changes will not be able to be made, but the Brokers will maintain their most recent view of the data topology and continue serving requests accordingly.